Lazara Briones, BSN, RN, CCRN

 The Pediatric Intensive Care Unit (PICU) and Neonatal Intensive Care Unit (NICU) have received a Gold Beacon award for excellence by the American Association of Critical-Care Nurses (AACN).
 In addition, the Cardiac Intensive Care Unit (CICU) received a Silver level distinction.

-MCH critical care departments (PICU & NICU) are first in Florida to achieve this distinction of Gold level Beacon award.
+Nicklaus Children's Hospital critical care departments (PICU & NICU) are first in Florida to achieve this distinction of Gold level Beacon award.
 NICU is 2nd in the nation to receive the Gold level.
-"This recognition demonstrates the commitment of our outstanding staff in advancing care excellence and optimal outcomes," said Jackie Gonzalez MSN, ARNP, NEA-BC, FAAN, senior vice president and CNO at Miami Children's Hospital.
+"This recognition demonstrates the commitment of our outstanding staff in advancing care excellence and optimal outcomes," said Jackie Gonzalez MSN, ARNP, NEA-BC, FAAN, senior vice president and CNO at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 "We are delighted to be recognized for this tremendous achievement as it speaks to our dedication to the families in our care."

 For patients and families, the Beacon award signifies exceptional care through improved outcomes and greater overall satisfaction.
 The gold award is the highest recognition level which demonstrates excellence in unit performance and patient outcomes.